jturnercode/wrapg/README.md

     - see examples for more details *(future)*
 - Upsert, insert_ignore functions included
     - automatically creates index
+    - pass sql functions on 'On Conflict' keys (see example)
-    - option to upsert/insert_ignore without creating index (future)
+    - option to upsert/insert_ignore without creating index *(future)*
 - Copy functions to follow postgres COPY protocol *(today only csv is avail)*

 ## Setup
 Dependencies: